Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2024/04/writing-tip-have-characters-agree-on-whats-important/index.md

 ---
-title: 'Writing Tip: Have characters agree on what's important'
+title: "Writing Tip: Have characters agree on what's important"
 author: tiamopastoor
 date: 2024-04-28
 language: en
-categories:
+categories: ["Miscellaneous"]
-  - Miscellaneous
 ---

 One of the recurring issues when writing is the never-ending question about the quality of conflict.
 What is _good_ conflict?
 What is juicy conflict that sets the story on fire and keeps momentum until the end---and how do you identify conflict that's boring and peters out quickly?